 Hike to Prospect State Scenic Viewpoint: 0.5-mile roundtrip

 We finish our road trip itinerary just as we began; with a 2-for-1 waterfall special!
 Don’t get too excited though, as the short hike to the viewpoints for Mill Creek and Barr Creek Falls still places you a substantial distance from the actual waterfalls.

 The two falls are visible from two separate viewing areas on the trail one after the other.
-If you think my photo is a bit underwhelming, well, so do I. From the viewpoint, you are simply too far away to really capture the detail without a massive zoom lens, though I have no doubt both waterfalls would look stunning from closer up!
+From the viewpoint, you are still very far away which makes it challenging to capture the detail without a massive zoom lens.
+It is possible to hike to Mill Creek Falls, but the hiking trail is not established.

 Mill Creek Falls will be the first you discover and is the smaller of the two at 173ft tall.
 However, your view will be mostly obstructed by trees.